evmts/tevm-monorepo/examples/next/README.md

   - Select a chain and paste the address of a contract, or click `Try with an example`.
   - Click `Fork chain` to fork the chain again at the latest block.
 - **Caller**
-  - Enter an address to impersonate during calls; you can click `owner` to impersonate the owner of the contract, if it found an appropriate method.
+  - Enter an address to impersonate during calls; you can click `owner` to impersonate the owner of the contract if it found an appropriate method.
   - Toggle `skip balance` to [ignore or not the native tokens balance](https://tevm.sh/reference/tevm/actions-types/type-aliases/basecallparams/#skipbalance) during calls.
-- **Low level call**
+- **Low-level call**
   - Call the current account with an arbitrary amount of native tokens and/or arbitrary encoded data.
 - **Contract interface**
   - The ABI is displayed inside a table you can navigate through; fill the inputs if relevant, and click `Call` to send a transaction.